AmiraliTanabian/Figlet-maker-/README.md

-This program can made figlet for you for exmple you Enter "like this" and output:
- _ _ _          _   _     _
+This program can made figlet for you for exmple you Enter "like this" and output:(maybe you cant good see) _ _ _          _   _     _
 | (_) | _____  | |_| |__ (_)___
 | | | |/ / _ \ | __| '_ \| / __|